-Cyberbullying is bullying which happens among kids that take place using electronic technology.
+Cyberbullying which happens among kids that take place using electronic technology.
 It can be carried out through electronic technology includes devices and equipment such as cell phones, computers, and tablets as well as communication tools including social media sites, text messages, e-mail, chat rooms, discussion groups and websites in Internet.
 Cyber bullying can include teasing and being made fun of, spreading rumors online, sending unwanted messages and defamation.

 Examples of Cyberbullying include mean text messages or emails, rumors sent by email or posted on social networking sites, and sending embarrassing pictures, videos, websites, or fake profiles.